abenrob/maptimepdx.github.io/_posts/2013-01-01-january-16-meetup.md

 minZoom: 12
 ---

+**What**: MaptimePDX, a meetup for hacking on map stuff.

+**Where**: Esri R&D Center

+**When**: Thursday, January 16, 2014 from 6–8:30pm

 MaptimePDX is ready to begin!
-[Matt](https://twitter.com/mattsayler) and I are gearing up for a great year and thanks to [Lyzi Diamond](https://twitter.com/lyzidiamond), we've got a good start.
+[Matt](https://twitter.com/mattsayler) and I are gearing up for another great year for MaptimePDX and thanks to [Lyzi Diamond](https://twitter.com/lyzidiamond), we've got a good start.

-[First maptime](http://calagator.org/events/1250465042) of the year will be at the familiar digs over at [Esri R&D Center (aka Geoloqi HQ)](http://calagator.org/venues/202393267).
+[First maptime](http://calagator.org/events/1250465361) of the year will be at the familiar digs over at [Esri R&D Center (aka Geoloqi HQ)](http://calagator.org/venues/202393267) like last time.

 The agenda is up to you but there are a couple of fun tasks that some of you can help out with if you're up for learning some new things.
-Right off the bat, we'll need help setting up this Jekyll site: you'll learn [Jekyll](http://jekyllrb.com/) a static page generator, Github pages, and how to contribute to the maptimepdx website.
+I'd like to throw out two things I'd like to share and potentially hack on: [this Jekyll site](https://github.com/geografa/maptimepdx/tree/gh-pages) and the [OSM Bright Quickstart](https://www.mapbox.com/tilemill/docs/guides/osm-bright-mac-quickstart/).

-Some bevvies provided but definitely bring your ideas and an appetite to learn and contribute.
+So bring your ideas and an appetite to learn and contribute.
+Some bevvies and snacks provided.
 See you then!